jordanlambrecht/calendarr/README.md

           }]
         CUSTOM_HEADER: "TV Guide - What's Up This Week"
         TZ: "America/Chicago"  # Change to your timezone
+        SCHEDULE_TYPE: "WEEKLY" # Or "DAILY"
+        RUN_TIME: "09:00"       # Time to run the job (HH:MM)
       volumes:
         - ./logs:/app/logs:rw
   ```
 4. Open a terminal in that folder and run: `docker compose up -d`
-5. Check if it's working: `docker logs calendarr`
+5. Check if it's working: `docker logs calendarr -f`

 That's it!
-The container will immediately run once (if RUN_ON_STARTUP is true) and then according to the schedule you've set.
+The container will immediately run once (if `RUN_ON_STARTUP` is `true`) and then according to the schedule you've set.

 ## 🚧 Development